HOOLIGANISM

 (Both the Referees Union and Trinity College were at loggerheads over the incident.
 The Referees Union issued a statement boycotting matches hosted by Trinity College at Pallekelle stadium owing to the lack of safety and Trinity College protested against the poor standard of refereeing by the referee appointed by the Referees Union.
 Later Trinity College took steps to beef up security at the venue including providing security to players and officials)

 Off these 33 incidents, seven incidents have been recorded in the years 2013 and 2016 (so far).
 Compare these to isolated incidents reported in the 90’s or ‘80s or even the ‘70s this is a very high figure.
 Granted there are many sports being played nowadays and many schools are involved.
 Yet that should not give rise to sports violence as such violence defeats the whole object of engaging and following a sport.
-The enjoyment, experience, participation and nurturing good values limited to words.
+The enjoyment, experience, participation and nurturing of good values are limited to words.

 If examined closely, one can notice that most of the incidents (23) were related to schools’ rugby and stemmed from ill-tempered player behaviour or abusive spectators who reacted to refereeing decisions.

 The present-day rugby followers are very much in tune with the game and the laws.
-The media, internet and the advent of social media has made it easy for rugby enthusiasts to follow the game, closely.
-At the same time whether they can interpret t21he laws correctly or not is a different question.
+The media, internet and the advent of social media have made it easy for rugby enthusiasts to follow the game, closely.
+At the same time whether they can interpret the laws correctly or not is a different question.
 Admittedly, there have been poor decisions taken by referees during some of the games.
 But this is not something new and not confined to Sri Lankan schools rugby.
 It has even happened and continues at the highest level, at IRB Rugby World Cups, international rugby matches etc. This is an issue faced by the IRB too.

-While we push the authorities, Referees Unions to get their houses in order, as sports loving spectators, administrators and old boys we must continue to respect and obey the referee’s whistle.
+While we push the authorities, Referees Unions to get their houses in order, as sports-loving spectators, administrators and old boys we must continue to respect and obey the referee’s whistle.
 If one feels hard done by or wants to challenge the decision, there is a system in place or a process to follow.
-Taking the law in to our hands is not the way.
+Taking the law into our hands is not the way.
 Needless to say, by doing so, we set the wrong example to young ones.

 Spectators can now capture action through their mobile phones and stream them live via multiple social media platforms or post them later after editing.
 Any mistake, error or act would be therefore subject to scrutiny in the public domain.
 You don’t need commissions or panels to inquire.
 Opinionating, implicating or crucifying on social media an offender or a fellow human being, who made a simple judgmental error within a split second, can put an end to a career.